 The Contracts MVP provides a strong foundation for features that will allow us to evolve into a language with even greater support for runtime checking, static analysis, safety, and correctness.
-Nothing discussed in this section is precluded or hindered by the design in [P2900R9], and ongoing effort is being exerted to move toward providing these features in the future.
+Importantly, a critical design goal of the MVP has been to preserve the ability to eventually support all relevant uses cases related to (especially runtime) checking of contract predicates.
+Nothing discussed in this section is precluded or hindered by the design in [P2900R9], and ongoing effort is being exerted to move toward providing these features in a future iteration of the Standard.